Chimamanda Ngozi Adichie: Transgender inclusion

+Personal life

+Adichie is Catholic.
+During her childhood, her family's parish was St. Paul's Catholic Church in Abba.
+She primarily lives in the US, where she has permanent resident status, but also maintains a home in Nigeria.

+In 2009, she married Nigerian doctor Ivara Esege.
+They have three children; their daughter was born in 2016, and twin boys in 2024, as Adichie revealed in an interview with British newspaper The Guardian.
+According to her, the latter offspring were carried by a surrogate.
+One of the twins, Nkanu Nnamdi, died on 7 January 2026 at the age of 21 months, following an illness.
+Adichie cited the cause of her son's death as the medical negligence by Euracare Hospital in Lagos, where Nkanu was admitted.
+Part of the negligence, according to her, included oxygen denial, and the sedation of the child, which led to cardiac arrest.
+The hospital expressed their condolences to the family, but denied the allegations.
+An inquest into the death of her son was set to begin on 14 April 2026.
+The inquest was later suspended as a result of an unexpected intervention by the Attorney General of Lagos State.

+On 2 May 2015, Adichie's father was kidnapped and was later released some days later.
+Her father died of kidney failure in 2020, during the COVID-19 pandemic, and her mother died in 2021.

 Legacy

 Influence

 Larissa MacFarquhar of The New Yorker stated that Adichie is "regarded as one of the most vital and original novelists of her generation".
 Her works have been translated into more than 30 languages.
 Obi-Young Otosirieze pointed out in his cover story about Adichie for the Nigerian magazine Open Country Mag in September 2021, that "her novels ... broke down a wall in publishing.
 Purple Hibiscus proved that there was an international market for African realist fiction post-Achebe [and] Half of a Yellow Sun showed that that market could care about African histories".
 In an earlier article published in Brittle Paper, he stated that Half of a Yellow Suns paperback release in 2006 sold 500,000 copies, the benchmark of commercial success for a book, by October 2009 in the UK alone.
 Her novel Americanah sold 500,000 copies in the US within two years of its 2013 release.
 As of 2022, "The Danger of a Single Story" had received more than 27 million views.
 As of 1 September 2023, the talk is one of the top 25 most viewed TED Talks of all time.